Budtenders are often an unexploited resource, here are seven ways to make the most out of your budtender.

 4. Let the budtender know the kind of experience that you are looking for

 Aside from the type of user that you are, let the budtender know the kind of experience that you are seeking after.
 Some marijuana strains are fast acting while others are slow acting.
 Some are hard hitting while others are not.
-Some strains have heavy effects while others have mild effects.
+While some strains have heavy effects others have mild effects.
 While sativas will stimulate your higher centers, indicas target the body and are likely to leave you glued to the couch.
 Some strains are good for morning use while others are great for the evening.
 With all these factors to consider it is best that you allow the budtender to guide you through.

 5. Let the budtender know how long you have been using cannabis